8bitanalytica/8bitFinancePro/replit.md

 ## Key Components

 ### Database Schema
-The application now uses PostgreSQL with five main tables:
+The application now uses PostgreSQL with seven main tables:
 - `general_transactions`: For tracking personal income/expenses with account-specific currency support
 - `properties`: For managing real estate properties
 - `real_estate_transactions`: For tracking property-related transactions
 - `devices`: For managing technology devices and equipment with receipt/device images, warranty tracking, and expiration alerts
 - `device_transactions`: For tracking device-related expenses and maintenance
+- `bank_connections`: For storing encrypted API credentials and sync settings for external bank providers
+- `transaction_imports`: For tracking imported transactions and preventing duplicates

 ### Currency Architecture
 The application implements a per-account currency system where: